rougier/from-python-to-numpy/07-beyond-numpy.rst

 Scipy & co
 ----------

-If there are several additional packages for numpy, there are a trillion additional packages for scipy.
+If there are several additional packages for NumPy, there are a trillion additional packages for scipy.
 In fact, every domain of science probably has its own package and most of the examples we've been studying until now could have been solved in two or three calls to a method in the relevant package.